AlexiaA-J/odin-recipes/README.md

 # odin-recipes

-First The Odin Project project to verify HTML knowledge
+First The Odin Project project to repractice some HTML Also to practice better commit messages